xebialabs-community/devops-keycloak-examples/README.md

 ### Realm and users

-This demo ships with a default Realm already in place: Digitalai-platform.
+This demo ships with a default Realm already in place: **Digitalai-platform**.

 We will use this realm to configure users and identity providers for the Digital.ai products like Release and Deploy.